DikshantBohra/intro/README.md

-A short introduction about me.
+A short introduction about me

-Introducing myself using codes in this repo.
+Introducing myself using codes in this repo

-It contain bio data.
+It contain bio data